 When ready, click Next.

-PAUSE – Tier-0 and Tier-1 Gateway Creation and Configuration
+PAUSE!! – Tier-0 and Tier-1 Gateway Creation and Configuration

 At this stage, you will note that all edges have been assigned to the relevant edge clusters as per your earlier submission in the Resolve Configuration Layer 2 stage.
-Ensure all Edge TN are assigned to the correct Edge Cluster in readiness for ESG/DLR to T0/T1 mappings in the next stage, Define Topology.
+Ensure all Edge TNs are assigned to the correct Edge Cluster in readiness for ESG/DLR to T0/T1 mappings in the next stage, Define Topology.

 Likewise, all Tier-0/Tier-1 Gateway(s) should now be created (including uplink interfaces, dynamic routing, route redistribution, etc.), all of which should be assigned to the appropriate edge cluster.
-Also, validate the physical fabric to ensure dynamic routing has converged, BGP sessions are established and/or OSPF neighbourships are FULL.
+If you are migrating NSX-V load balancing, ensure the target T1 Gateways are configured with the appropriate service interfaces, static routes, etc.

 Define Topology